Ate329/cloudflare-DDNS-script/README.md

   ];
 ```

+Tested on my raspberrypi 4 with NixOS installed and it was working perfectly.

 ## Logging

 The script creates a log file named `cloudflare-dns-update.log` in the same directory.
 This log file contains information about each run of the script, including any errors encountered.